techidaily/site-win11/source/_posts/fix-the-gap-how-to-locate-and-utilize-hidden-windows-11-enhancements.md

  If you have tried all the above fixes and still the Enhancement tab is missing, it might be best to cut your losses and reset your Windows 11 PC.

- There are[multiple ways to factory reset your Windows PC](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .
+ There are [multiple ways to factory reset your Windows PC](https://www.makeuseof.com/tag/4-ways-factory-reset-windows-computer/) .
 The**Keep my files** option can reinstall Windows without removing any of your personal files.
-You should still[back up your personal data to the cloud](https://www.makeuseof.com/tag/backup-windows-computer-cloud/) before doing this, though.
+You should still [back up your personal data to the cloud](https://www.makeuseof.com/tag/backup-windows-computer-cloud/) before doing this, though.

  To perform a reset, open the Settings menu, and choose**Recovery** in the System tab.
 Then, click the**Reset PC** button next to**Reset this PC** .